-Pursuant to his employment agreement, if we terminate the employment of Stephen From without Cause or if he resigns for Good Reason, then he will be eligible to receive:
+Pursuant to her employment agreement, if we terminate the employment of Sarah Romano without Cause or if she resigns for Good Reason, then she will be eligible to receive:

-- · continued payment of base salary for 18 months; - a lump-sum cash payment equal to his 1.5 multiplied by the target bonus payment for the year in which the termination occurs; and - payment by us of the monthly premiums under COBRA for Mr. From for up to 18 months following the termination
+- · continued payment of base salary for six months; - a lump-sum cash payment equal to 0.5 multiplied by the maximum performance bonus that she would have been eligible to receive in the year of termination, assuming achievement of all applicable performance metrics at target level; - payment by us of the monthly premiums under COBRA for Ms. Romano for up to six months following the termination; and - six months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination.

-"Cause" means the officer's unlawful or dishonest conduct, or a breach of any of his obligations made under his employment agreement, including, but to limited to, the confidentiality provisions.
+"Cause" means the officer's unlawful or dishonest conduct, or a breach of any of her obligations made under her employment agreement, including, but to limited to, the confidentiality provisions thereof.

-"Good Reason" means a resignation after one of the following conditions has come into existence without the officer's consent: (i) a material reduction in duties, authority or responsibility; (ii) a material reduction in annual base salary; (iii) a relocation of principal place of employment that increases his one-way commute by more than 50 miles; or (iv) a material breach by us of his employment agreement.
+"Good Reason" means a resignation after one of the following conditions has come into existence without the officer's consent: (i) a material reduction in duties, authority or responsibility; (ii) a material reduction in annual base salary; (iii) a relocation of principal place of employment that increases her one-way commute by more than 50 miles; or (iv) a material breach by us of her employment agreement.